-All directly attributable costs for the Government Superannuation Fund Business System (Business System) have been capitalised and classified as work in progress.
-These costs will be amortised on completion of the project.
+All directly attributable costs, (less an allowance for impairment), for the Government Superannuation Fund Business System (Business System) have been capitalised and classified as work in progress.
+These work in progress costs will be amortised on completion of the project.